sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Are... we cool?"
 Undyne prodded.
 "That was... there's no need for combat between monsters.
 Besides, I've been hearing you're giving the Snowdin Unit a real workout with your antics."

 His face when the jester looked toward her was full of distrust.
 Eventually he sighed, and nodded.
 "We're... 'cool'.
 For now, for now. *But*," he suddenly snapped, "there is *no need* for combat with *her* either."
-He gestured towrad your sleeping form.
+He gestured toward your sleeping form.

 Undyne glanced at him with widened eyes before, sighing, fixing her gaze on Jevil.
 "Alright... look.
+That's not my decision.
 I have... my own issues with humans, Jevil.
-And... under law, their souls are forfeited to Asgore.
-Simply put, seven human souls put us down here, so seven human souls will break us out.
+But... under law, their souls are forfeited to Asgore.
+Simply put, seven human souls created the barrier that put us down here, so seven human souls will break us out.
 Okay?
 That's just how it is.
 But..."

 Her gaze flickered over to you, sleeping more peacefully now, your face nestled against the jester's hip. "... clearly Alphys sees something different in her to want to apply for an exemption, and maybe Asgore does too, who knows.
 Asgore sent me here to assess any immediate threat to the Underground from her, especially before he sees her and makes his own decision.
 And, well... even before you intervened in our encounter, she preferred to use her words more than action, defence and evasion more than offense.
 Refused to lay a hand on me...
 So, since I can't talk to her right now...
 Maybe you can fill in some of the gaps for us.
 How is it you're a monster like us, but you're not made of the same, I guess magic?
 Is she the same?
 Is that what makes you and her so...?"
 The captain trailed off, referring to their capability.